CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > the minimum version of Perl that is supported, then the
 > maintainer(s) may do so.

+If the software uses or embeds external libraries, then the supported versions of those libraries should also be noted.

 ### Installation and usage issues

 This is an optional section.